bitloops/blog/articles/best_practices_frontend_code_consistency.md

 In this article, we’ll explore:
 ✅ The common pitfalls of inconsistent frontend code.
 ✅ Actionable best practices to maintain high-quality, scalable development.
-✅ How Bitloops automates structured, standardized frontend code for fast-growing teams.
+✅ How Bitloops reinforces consistency in AI-assisted development teams.

 Let’s dive in! 🚀